ComposableAnalytics/Docs/docs/DataPortals/05.Control-Details/Percent.md

 - [**Max**](../06.Setting-Details/Max.md): This defines the maximum possible numeric input into the Percent field.
 All input values above will display an error box to the user.
 - [**DefaultValue**](../06.Setting-Details/DefaultValue.md): This defines the default value that is displayed to the user and stored in number representation on the database upon initialization.

 **Note:** Min, Max, and DefaultValue should be the numeric representation of the number.
-For example for a max of 50%, Max should be set ot 0.5.
+For example for a max of 50%, Max should be set to 0.5.

 # User Experience
 The user experience for Percent consists of three stages.
 1) Pre-populated fields, 2) fields during numeric inputting, 3) post-populated field.